Perrya shares his experience working on his own Mercury Capri.

 - Loosen tensioner pulley bolt to allow tension spring to tighten bolt.
 Tighten tension pulley retaining bolt and rotate engine two full turns again to ensure the timing marks are spot on their marks (E, I, timing mark).

 - Measure the timing belt tension between the camshaft pulley.
-Deflection should be between 8.5-11.5 mm.
+Deflection should be between 8.5 and 11.5 mm.

 - Now, reinstall the three timing belt covers.

-- After everything is back together, start engine.
-If it runs poorly or had poor compression, the timing belt is NOT exactly on the E, I and Timing V-notches.
-If this is the case, you'll have to take all apart again to fix!
+- After everything is back together, start the engine.
+If it runs poorly or had poor compression, the timing belt is NOT exactly on the E, I, and Timing V-notches.
+If this is the case, you'll have to take it all apart again to fix it!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.